Blee1077/sunspel-discount-notifier/README.md

 # Sunspel Riveria Polo-shirt Discount Notifier

 The purpose of this project is to scrape the prices of Sunspel's Riviera polo shirts (https://www.sunspel.com/uk/mens/polo-shirts.html) on a daily basis and send me an email when there is a discount.
-It is an AWS Lambda function that is scheduled to run on a daily basis using an EventBridge rule.
+The core functionality is an AWS Lambda function that is scheduled to run on a daily basis using an EventBridge rule, AWS SAM is used to create all the necessary AWS resources to get this application up and running.

 This repo contains source code and supporting files for a serverless application that can be deploy with the SAM CLI.
 It includes the following files and folders.